×

 The following crucial hepatology procedures are used to treat the various hepatic system disorders:

-• Transhepatic pancreato-cholangiography (TPC), which is a form of X-ray imaging that is used to detect any obstructions present in the bile ducts or liver.
+• Transhepatic pancreato-cholangiography (TPC) is an X-ray imaging technique used to identify obstructions in the bile ducts or liver.

 • Liver transplant and pancreas transplant.